zzzprojects/learn-orm/tutorials/ssms/create-database.md

 <img src="images/create-database-3.png" alt="New Database">

-To change the collation of the database, select the **Options** page, and then select a collation from the list.
+To change the collation of the database, select the **Options** page and then select a collation from the list.

 <img src="images/create-database-4.png" alt="Select collation">